 This is the Appendix to The Ultimate Guide to Opportunity Zone Investing

-Taking advantage of opportunity zone investing can save a taxpayer thousands or even millions of dollars on his tax bill.
-Using our opportunity fund tax calculator, it’s easy to see how powerful the incentive is to invest in opportunity zones.
+Taking advantage of Opportunity Zone investing can save a taxpayer thousands or even millions of dollars on his tax bill, and result in higher ROI.
+Using our opportunity fund tax calculator, it’s easy to see how powerful the incentive is to invest in Opportunity Zones.

-To demonstrate the potential for tax savings, let’s look at a few different hypothetical examples.
+To demonstrate the potential for tax savings and the impact that those savings may have on investment returns, let’s look at a few different hypothetical examples.